Church hospitality, or guests services, is not just the work of a committee in your church. Giving a great welcome has to become part of your culture.

 Where do we start with our church hospitality program?

-You do not want to lose focus as your hospitality committee gets going, either for the first time, or the first time in a long time.
+It is really easy to lose focus as your hospitality committee gets going, no matter if it is for the first time, or the first time in a long time.

 In my reasoning, the purpose of the hospitality committee in church is